Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Mathematical proofs

-\begin{lemma} Suppose $X$ is a real valued symmetrically (about zero) distributed random variable with a well-defined pdf and finite first moment, and $\phi^{\mathrm s}(\,\cdot\,;\alpha)$ is the pdf of the univariate standard skew-normal distribution with $\alpha>0$.
-Then, for any $b>0$,
+\begin{lemma} Suppose $X$ is a real valued symmetrically distributed random variable with a well-defined pdf and finite first moment, and $\phi^{\mathrm s}(\,\cdot\,;\alpha)$ is the pdf of the univariate standard skew-normal distribution with $\alpha>0$.
+For any $b>0$,

-(i) $\EE X\phi^{\mathrm s}(bX;\alpha) > 0$;
+\emph{(i)} $\EE\, X\phi^{\mathrm s}(bX;\alpha) > 0$;

-(ii) $\EE X\phi^{\mathrm s}(bX;\alpha)$ is strictly increasing in $\alpha$, if, additionally, $0<\EE X^2<\infty$. \end{lemma}
+\emph{(ii)} $\EE\, X\phi^{\mathrm s}(bX;\alpha)$ is strictly increasing in $\alpha$, if, additionally, $0<\EE X^2<\infty$. \end{lemma}